 Abduqadir Mumin's Islamic State in Somalia, for its part, is a splinter of al Shabab.
 From October 2015, it rose from as little as 20 fighters to between 300 and 400 (UNSC, 2019), and was formally acknowledged as a "wilayat" in December 2017, even though it was pledging its allegiance since the breakaway (Australia National Security, n.d.; Reuters, 2015; Hiraal Institute, 2018).
-Located in the northern region of Puntland, the survival of Islamic State in Somalia is reportedly close to dependence on the support of Mumin's native clan Ali Salebaan Hiraal Institute, 2018), though some bad blood also recently emerged between the clan and the Islamic State in Somalia due to the latter's "high-handed treatment, punishing and even killing people who did not provide support" (Hiraal Institute, 2018, p.
+Located in the northern region of Puntland, the survival of Islamic State in Somalia is reportedly close to dependent on the support of Mumin's native clan Ali Salebaan Hiraal Institute, 2018), though some bad blood also recently emerged between the clan and the Islamic State in Somalia due to the latter's "highhanded treatment, punishing and even killing people who did not provide support" (Hiraal Institute, 2018, p.
 16).
 The group does not maintain cordial relationships with other clans (Hiraal Institute, 2018), which significantly hampers its operational capacity to conduct an Islamic State-like expansionist campaign - which it, however, seems to follow as demonstrated by its brief capture of the coastal town of Qandala.
-Ultimately, the literature implicitly conjures in one conclusion, which is that the Islamic State in Somalia's ideological tenets are currently submerged in its operational difficulties, for which a more profound analysis is challenging to perform.
+Ultimately, the literature implicitly settles on one conclusion: Islamic State in Somalia's ideological drivers are currently clouded by its operational difficulties, for which a more profound analysis is challenging to perform.
 Some ideological alignment with Islamic State could be supported, but a significant difference on this level between al Shabab and Islamic State in Somalia cannot be stated with utmost confidence.